abir0/Charts-Classifier/docs/index.md

 ## Dataset Preparation

-**Data Collection:** Downloaded from DuckDuckGo using term name <br/>
+**Data Collection:** The image dataset was downloaded from DuckDuckGo search engine API using keywords (28 class names). <br/>

-**DataLoader:** Used fastai DataBlock API to set up the DataLoader. <br/>
+**DataLoaders:** fastai DataBlock API was used to set up the DataLoaders. <br/>

 **Data Augmentation:** fastai provides default data augmentation which operates in GPU. <br/>

-> Details can be found in `notebooks/data_collection_and_augmentation.ipynb`
+> Details can be found in `notebooks/data_collection_and_augmentation.ipynb` of the GitHub repo.

 ## Training and Data Cleaning

-**Training:** Fine-tuned a resnet34 model for 6 epochs (2 times) and got upto ~85% accuracy. <br/>
+**Training:** Training was done on a pre-trained model (`resnet34`) and it was fine-tuned for 6 epochs with accuracy upto ~85% . <br/>

 **Data Cleaning:** Since the data was collected from DuckDuckGo search engine API, there were many noises and inconsistencies within the dataset.
 Hence, the data was cleaned and updated using the fastai ImageClassifierCleaner.
-The data was cleaned each time after training or finetuning until the final iteration of the model. <br/>
+The data was cleaned each time after training or fine-tuning until the final iteration of the model. <br/>

-> Details can be found in `notebooks/model_training_and_cleaning.ipynb`
+> Details can be found in `notebooks/model_training_and_cleaning.ipynb` of the GitHub repo.

 ## Model Inference

 The model was exported as a `.pkl` file and was used for inference.

-> Details can be found in `notebooks/model_inference.ipynb`
+> Details can be found in `notebooks/model_inference.ipynb` of the GitHub repo.

 ## Model Deployment

-The model was deployed to HuggingFace Spaces as a Gradio App.
+The model was deployed to Hugging Face Spaces as a gradio app.
 The implementation can be found [here](https://huggingface.co/spaces/abir0/charts-classifier). <br/>

 ## API integration with GitHub Pages